vatsalmehta2001/oil-prophet/README.md

 ## Advanced Oil Price Forecasting System

-Oil Prophet is a sophisticated forecasting system that combines advanced time-series decomposition techniques with deep learning (LSTM with attention mechanism) and alternative data sources to predict oil price movements with higher accuracy than traditional methods.
+Oil Prophet is a sophisticated forecasting system that combines advanced time-series decomposition techniques with deep learning (LSTM with attention mechanism) and market sentiment analysis to predict oil price movements with higher accuracy than traditional methods.

-> 🚀 **Development Progress**: Core components including data processing, signal decomposition, forecasting models, and historical data scraping have been implemented and successfully tested.
-Reddit historical scraping with comments is now fully functional, and sentiment analysis integration is under active development.
+> 🚀 **Development Progress**: Core components including data processing, signal decomposition, forecasting models, and sentiment analysis integration have been implemented.
+Reddit historical scraping with comments is fully functional, and sentiment-enhanced LSTM model now successfully integrates market sentiment with price patterns.
+Interactive dashboard is currently under development.

 ## Features